 - Is there anything you’d like me to throw away?

 - Will you be present during the task?
 If not, what is the best way to reach you for questions?

 Organization Category Skills & Experience Pitch Tips:

-Need some inspiration for a Quick Pitch?
-See a few examples below for great Quick Pitches in the Organization category, and don’t forget to check out our blog article on tips for writing Quick Pitches:
+Need some inspiration for a Skills & Experience pitch?
+See a few examples below for great Skills & Experience pitch in the Organization category, and don’t forget to check out our blog article on tips for writing Skills & Experience pitch:

 “Very organized.
 Can color coordinate, alphabetize, and label with the best of them.”